goodcodein/elixir.goodcode.in/source/_posts/how-to-run-a-chunk-of-code-when-your-elixir-phoenix-app-starts.md

     It sends itself a message in the `init` callback, so as soon as it starts up it enters the `handle_info(:work, state)` callback.
     This is where you would have the code which would run at startup.
 And once your code is executed, our `handle_info` callback returns a `{:stop, :normal, state}` which signals the GenServer to exit nicely.
 The supervisor on seeing the CacheWarmer GenServer exit normally accepts that the CacheWarmer worker's time has come and doesn't try to restart it.

+  3. Use the [Task](https://hexdocs.pm/elixir/Task.html) module to start a supervised async worker using the following code:

+    ```
+    defmodule Danny.Application do
+      use Application

+      # ...
+      def start(_type, _args) do
+        children = [
+          supervisor(Danny.Repo, []),
+          # ...
+          worker(Task, [&CacheWarmer.warm/0], restart: :temporary) # this worker starts, does its thing and dies
+          # ...
+          ]

+        opts = [strategy: :one_for_one, name: Danny.Supervisor]
+        Supervisor.start_link(children, opts)
+      end

+    end

+    defmodule CacheWarmer do
+      import Logger, only: [debug: 1]

+      def warm do
+        # warming the caches
+        debug "warming the cache"
+        # ...
+        debug "finished warming the cache, shutting down"
+      end
+    end

+    ```

+    In this version, the only additional code you need to write to is a one liner in your application.ex

+    ```
+    worker(Task, [&CacheWarmer.warm/0], restart: :temporary) # this worker starts, does its thing and dies
+    ```

+    This is much simpler, I'll be using this moving forward :)